 I have certainly been my own worst enemy where my health and general well-being are concerned.

-I rarely go into supermarkets now, but I remember feeling ill when walking along the aisles with the cleaning products.
+I have often felt ill even when just walking through the cleaning-product aisles in huge supermarkets.
 In any case, we don’t need all the different cleaning agents that advertisers try to persuade us are essential.
 Many of the harmless, gentle, traditional products are very cheap, so there is an additional benefit from using them.

 Another problem I have experienced is known as the “sick building syndrome”.
 Windows that are sealed shut combined with inadequate air conditioning resulting in hot, airless offices have often reduced me to a bad state.